-Computer Technician Job Description and Earning Potential
+Computer Technician Full Job Description

 - Installing hardware and software systems

-- Maintaining or repairing equipment
+- Maintaining and repairing equipment

-- Troubleshooting a variety of computer issues
+- Troubleshooting computer issues

 - Setting up computer security measures